 When you’ve previewed your app and are ready to conduct official testing before launch, navigate to Content, and then Channels.
 Next to Apple iOS, select Start Build.
 You will receive an email to confirm MAZ has received your request!

 Select Install next to your app to start testing; a yellow dot will appear next to the test version after it’s downloaded.
+Or click Redeem to use the code which Apple should have emailed you if your TestFlight build is available.

 With the test app installed, run internal tests; follow our Testing Best Practices and Apple’s Testing Guidelines.